lorenzo-stoakes/linux-vm-notes/funcs.md

 Looking at each flag:

-* `_PAGE_PRESENT` is the flag that indicates whether the PMD page is actually resident or not.
+* `_PAGE_PRESENT` is the flag that indicates whether the physical page is actually resident or not.

 * `_PAGE_PROTNONE` indicates that the page is resident, but not accessible.
 This is used by NUMA balancing (irrelevant for our assumed architecture, UMA